avadae/programming4/slides/flyweight_prototype_typeobject/flyweight_prototype_typeobject.md

 ---

-# Enter composition: Type Object
+# Type Object

+> Allow the flexible creation of new "classes" by creating a class, each instance of which represents a different type of object.

 Instead of having a class for each new breed of monster, we say a monster **has a** breed.